 Anyone who enters or remains in Australia without a visa is considered an unlawful non-citizen and is subject to mandatory arrest and eventual removal unless a visa is granted (s 189 Migration Act).

-People who enter Australia with a certificate, passport, visa or other document that was not issued to them, or was forged or obtained by false representation, or a passenger card containing information that is false or misleading in a material particular, may later have their visa cancelled when the irregularity is detected (s 109).
+People who enter Australia with a certificate, passport or visa that was not issued to them, or was forged or obtained by false representation, or with a passenger card containing information that is false or misleading in a material particular, may have their visa cancelled when the irregularity is detected (s 109).

-Anyone who enters Australia without disclosing certain information may later have their visa cancelled.
-A person applying to enter Australia must complete a “passenger card” in accordance with the directions on it.
+Anyone who enters Australia without disclosing certain information may have their visa cancelled.
+A person applying to enter Australia must complete a passenger card.
 The questions on the card require the person to inform DIBP if they:

 1 are suffering from tuberculosis;

 2 have previously been convicted of a crime or crimes in Australia or in any other country;